The 411 on California’s New 420 Proposition

 Medical Marijuana: Additional Considerations

 There are some ADA accommodation nuances employers sometimes need to consider for employees with medical marijuana cards.
-But generally, if an employer requires a drug-free workplace to mitigate risk, then an employee’s medical marijuana card acts much like a prescription for narcotics; these prescriptions do not entitle workers to be intoxicated on the job.
+But generally, if an employer requires a drug-free workplace to mitigate risk, then an employee’s medical marijuana card acts much like a prescription for narcotics or controlled substances; these prescriptions do not entitle workers to be intoxicated on the job.

 If employees consent to a drug-free workplace and acknowledge an understanding of why this is important for their roles, and their employer’s policy is clear, then neither recreational nor doctor-prescribed use/intoxication while working is acceptable.

 Employers should keep in mind that we are in untested waters.
-Legal precedent is scarce, so there are gray areas that will continue to evolve as more people question rights and policies.
+Legal precedent is scarce, so there are gray areas that will continue to evolve as more people question rights and policies regarding California drug testing laws.
 If you are challenged by an accommodation request, and/or you have questions on how to apply your drug-free policy, a good lawyer can be worth his weight in gold… or ganja.